toxtli/AutomEditor/README.md

 ![Alt text](/frontend/img/logo.png "AutomEditor logo")

 # AutomEditor
-AutoMeditor is an AI based video editor that helps video bloggers to remove bloopers automatically.
+AutomEditor is an AI based video editor that helps video bloggers to remove bloopers automatically.
+It uses a multimodal spatio-temporal blooper recognition and localization by using feature fusion from face, body gestures (skelethon), emotions progression, and audio features

 ## Instructions